-Beijing joins rapidly growing movement of Financial Centers for Sustainability
+Beijing joins rapidly growing movement of Financial Centres for Sustainability

-Beijing, 05 June 2019 –Beijing today became a member of the UN Environment Program-convened Financial Centers for Sustainability (FC4S) Network, a rapidly growing movement of financial centers committed to putting private capital behind climate friendly and green investments.
+Beijing, 05 June 2019 –Beijing today became a member of the UN Environment Program-convened Financial Centres for Sustainability (FC4S) Network, a rapidly growing movement of financial centres committed to putting private capital behind climate friendly and green investments.

 Beijing is the 25th member of FC4S, following hot on the heels of Lagos and Tokyo, both of which joined in the last few weeks.